Are Bacopa Deer Resistant?

 Will Bacopa Come Back After Deer Eat Them?

 By and large, deer should not eat your bacopa.
-However, if you do have plant damage from a deer, there are things you can do to help it grow back healthy.
-First, prune the plant down to remove any damaged flowers or leaves.
-You should also continue your water and fertilization schedule.
+However, if deer do the unexpected, there are things you can do to help bacopa grow back healthy.
+First, remove any damaged flowers and leaves.
+You should also continue your watering and fertilizing schedule.
 Depending on the time of year, your bacopa may flower again before the end of the season.
 You can also take cuttings and propagate your bacopa inside over the winter.

 Chris Link Profile Pic